GostarehNegar/apollo/README.md

 This image manages two postgres databases:  `core` for stellar-core's data and `horizon` for horizon's data.
 The username to use when connecting with your postgresql client or library is `stellar`.
 The password to use is dependent upon the mode your container is running in:  Persistent mode uses a password supplied by you and ephemeral mode generates a password and prints it to the console upon container startup.

+## Running Standalone Nodes
+Standalone nodes are configured with '/standalone/stellar-core.cfg' file.
+First consider changing the net work 'NETWORK_PASSPHRASE' from the default value.
+Then the QURUM_SET should be changed to point to other nodes in this network.
+And finally the VALIDATORS should be added.
+Please refer to stellar documentaions for more details.
+Also refer to '/pubnet/stellar-core' or 'testnet/stellar-core.cfg' as examples.

 ## Example launch commands